hurricanemark/SecretsKeeper/README.md

 ##### Enable 'Authorization' on SecretsController.

-This enable register/login action before CRUD operations are allowed.
+This enables register/login action before CRUD operations are allowed.

 1. Insert [Authorize] decorration on top of each method in file `Controlers` -> "SecretsController.cs".